JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * Browsers tested: Edge, new Edge and Chrome
 * MD (Markdown) file
   * for use with Azure DevOps Wiki leveraging the [Mermaid](https://docs.microsoft.com/en-us/azure/devops/release-notes/2019/sprint-158-update#mermaid-diagram-support-in-wiki) plugin
+* JSON file (_experimental_)
+  * export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON
 > Note: there is some fixing ongoing at the mermaid project to optimize the graphical experience:
  <https://github.com/mermaid-js/mermaid/issues/1177>